earlution/dev-toolkit/KB/PM_and_Portfolio/kanban/epics/Epic-1/Story-002-package-and-repo-architecture/T001-package-structure-analysis.md

 ## Executive Summary

-This report analyzes the current structure of the `vibe-dev-kit` repository's framework packages, identifies dependencies between packages, documents modularity gaps, and provides recommendations for improving package independence and consumption patterns.
+This report analyzes the current structure of the `ai-dev-kit` repository's framework packages, identifies dependencies between packages, documents modularity gaps, and provides recommendations for improving package independence and consumption patterns.

 **Key Findings:**
 - ✅ All three framework packages are designed to be modular